eclipse-tycho/tycho/CONTRIBUTING.md

 The integration tests trigger sample builds that use Tycho.
 These builds expect that Tycho has been installed to the local Maven repository.
 This is why you need to build Tycho through a `mvn install` before you can run the integration tests.

-Alternatively, e.g. if you are only interested in modifying an integration test and do not want to patch Tycho itself, you can configure the integration tests to download the current Tycho snapshot produced by the [http://hudson.eclipse.org/tycho/view/CI Tycho CI builds].
+Alternatively, e.g. if you are only interested in modifying an integration test and do not want to patch Tycho itself, you can configure the integration tests to download the current Tycho snapshot produced by the [Tycho CI builds](http://hudson.eclipse.org/tycho/view/CI).
 To do this, you need to edit the Maven settings stored in `tycho-its/settings.xml` and add the tycho-snapshots repository as described in [[Getting Tycho]].
 (Advanced note: The integration tests can also be pointed to a different settings.xml with the system property `tycho.testSettings`.)

 ### Writing Tycho integration tests